Billie Holiday: 1937–1938: Working for Count Basie and Artie Shaw

 By February 1938, Holiday was no longer singing for Basie.
 Various reasons have been given for why she was fired.
 Jimmy Rushing, Basie's male vocalist, called her unprofessional.
 According to All Music Guide, Holiday was fired for being "temperamental and unreliable".
 She complained of low pay and poor working conditions and may have refused to sing the songs requested of her or change her style.
 Holiday was hired by Artie Shaw a month after being fired from the Count Basie Band.
 This association placed her among the first black women to work with a white orchestra, an unusual arrangement at that time.
 This was also the first time a black female singer employed full-time toured the segregated U.S. South with a white bandleader.
-In situations where there was a lot of racial tension, Shaw was known to stick up for his vocalist.
-In her autobiography, Holiday describes an incident in which she was not permitted to sit on the bandstand with other vocalists because she was black.
+When Holiday faced racism, Shaw would often stick up for his vocalist.
+In her autobiography, Holiday describes an incident in which she was not permitted to sit on the bandstand with other vocalists because of racist policies.
 Shaw said to her, "I want you on the band stand like Helen Forrest, Tony Pastor and everyone else."
 When touring the South, Holiday would sometimes be heckled by members of the audience.
 In Louisville, Kentucky, a man called her a "nigger wench" and requested she sing another song.
 Holiday lost her temper and had to be escorted off the stage.